IBM-Blockchain-Starter-Kit/api-bootstrap/docs/cert-manager.md

 ```

 This methodology allows to read the `cert-manager-credentials` as environment variables when deploying the application to the cloud, while reading from the `cert-manager-credentials.json` file when working locally.

-## Update config

-Once the certificate manager service is setup and the credentials are provided to this app, the application can be configured to use the Certificate Manager service by updating the `server/config/default.json` file.
-This config json contains the `supportedWallets` field which presents the currently supported options to use as the wallet.
-This option will have to be provided in the `activeWallet` field in the same config json.
-To use the Certifcate Manager service, you need to update the `activeWallet` field to `CertificateManagerWallet`.

-** Note: once you are using the `CertificateManagerWallet` option, the following field `fsWalletPath` is ignored.
-This is required when setting the `activeWallet` field to `FileSystemWallet`